DigitalPhonetics/IMS-Toucan/README.md

 ## Creating a new Pipeline

-To create a new pipeline to train a MelGAN vocoder, you only need a set of audio files.
+To create a new pipeline to train a HiFiGAN vocoder, you only need a set of audio files.
 To create a new pipeline for a Tacotron2 you need audio files and corresponding text labels.
 To create a new pipeline for a FastSpeech2, you need audio files, corresponding text labels, and an already trained Tacotron2 model to estimate the duration information that FastSpeech 2 needs as input.
 Let's go through them in order of increasing complexity.

-#### Build a MelGAN Pipeline
+#### Build a HiFiGAN Pipeline

-In the directory called *Utility* there is a file called *file_lists.py*.
+In the directory called
+*Utility* there is a file called
+*file_lists.py*.
 In this file you should write a function that returns a list of all the absolute paths to each of the audio files in your dataset as strings.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of any existing pipeline that has MelGAN in its name.
+In there, make a copy of any existing pipeline that has HiFiGAN in its name.
 We will use this as reference and only make the necessary changes to use the new dataset.
-Import the function you have just written as *get_file_list*.
+Import the function you have just written as
+*get_file_list*.
 Now look out for a variable called *model_save_dir*.
 This is the default directory that checkpoints will be saved into, unless you specify another one when calling the training script.
 Change it to whatever you like.

 Now you need to add your newly created pipeline to the pipeline dictionary in the file *run_training_pipeline.py* in the top level of the toolkit.
 In this file, import the *run* function from the pipeline you just created and give it a speaking name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.
 And just like that you're done.

 #### Build a Tacotron2 Pipeline

-In the directory called *Utility* there is a file called *path_to_transcript_dicts.py*.
+In the directory called
+*Utility* there is a file called *path_to_transcript_dicts.py*.
 In this file you should write a function that returns a dictionary that has all the absolute paths to each of the audio files in your dataset as strings as the keys and the textual transcriptions of the corresponding audios as the values.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
 In there, make a copy of any existing pipeline that has Tacotron2 in its name.
 If your dataset is single-speaker, choose any that is not LibriTTS.
 If your dataset is multi-speaker, choose the one for LibriTTS as your template.
 We will use this copy as reference and only make the necessary changes to use the new dataset.
 Import the function you have just written as *build_path_to_transcript_dict*.
 Since the data will be processed a considerable amount, a cache will be built and saved as file for quick and easy restarts.
 So find the variable *cache_dir* and adapt it to your needs.
 The same goes for the variable *save_dir*, which is where the checkpoints will be saved to.
 This is a default value, you can overwrite it when calling the pipeline later using a command line argument, in case you want to fine-tune from a checkpoint and thus save into a different directory.

 Since we are using text here, we have to make sure that the text processing is adequate for the language.
 So check in *Preprocessing/TextFrontend* whether the TextFrontend already has a language ID (e.g. 'en' and 'de') for the language of your dataset.
 If not, you'll have to implement handling for that, but it should be pretty simple by just doing it analogous to what is there already.
 Now back in the pipeline, change the *lang* argument in the creation of the dataset and in the call to the train loop function to the language ID that matches your data.

-Now navigate to the implementation of the *train_loop* that is called in the pipeline.
+Now navigate to the implementation of the
+*train_loop* that is called in the pipeline.
 In this file, find the function called *plot_attention*.
 This function will produce attention plots during training, which is the most important way to monitor the progress of the training.
 In there, you may need to add an example sentence for the language of the data you are using.
 It should all be pretty clear from looking at it.

 Once this is done, we are almost done, now we just need to make it available to the *run_training_pipeline.py* file in the top level.
 In said file, import the *run* function from the pipeline you just created and give it a speaking name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.
 And that's it.

 #### Build a FastSpeech2 Pipeline